Brothers in Arms DS

 Brothers in Arms DS is a third-person shooter video game developed by Gameloft and published by Ubisoft for the Nintendo DS.
 It is part of the Brothers in Arms series established by Gearbox's Brothers in Arms: Road to Hill 30.
 In 2008, it was ported to the iOS as Brothers in Arms: Hour of Heroes by Gameloft and to the N-Gage QD as Brothers in Arms.

 Overview

-The player takes on the role of Corporal Barney Hill in the 101st Airborne Division, fighting in Tunisia, Normandy and the Ardennes during World War 2.
+The player takes on the role of Corporal Bernard "Barney" Hill in the 101st Airborne Division, fighting in Tunisia, Normandy and the Ardennes during World War 2.
 The gameplay involves being either on foot, in a tank, or in a combat vehicle.

 Reception

 Brothers in Arms DS received "mixed or average" reviews, according to review aggregator Metacritic.